 In a large bowl, using a fork, mash up your bananas until smooth.

-Add in the melted coconut oil, honey (or agave), egg and vanilla extract.
+Add in the melted coconut oil, honey (or agave), room temperature egg and vanilla extract.

-Add the all-purpose (or gluten free blend) flour, baking soda, baking powder and salt.
+Add the all-purpose (or gluten free) flour, baking soda, baking powder and salt.

 Gently fold in dry ingredients until no more flour streaks remain.
 Over mixing will result in tough, dry muffins.
 So keep it gentle.

 Scoop batter evenly between your 12 muffin tins.
 Using this OXO scoop makes perfectly even muffins every time!
 I like to add a slice of fresh banana on top, or sometimes I make a streusel, like the one on my Healthy Pumpkin Muffins.
 YUM!

 Make these as soon as you can!
 I usually buy an extra-large bunch of bananas in order to ensure I'll have a few leftover to turn black and gooey, perfect for baking!